SynxFlow/SynxFlow/docs/source/about.md

 ### Joining the community

 You can join the Pypims community on [Slack](https://join.slack.com/t/pypims-community/shared_invite/zt-1ieab3l44-vw6QY43tsFaEd~w8T_llYg) to share your experiences, ask for help and receive the latest updates about Pypims.
-Your feed
+Your feedbacks and support mean a lot to us!